 H1c: Action is associated with more counterfactual thought (number of counterfactuals) than inaction.

-A recent study by Fillon et al. (2022b), one of the very few studies that investigated both regret and joy, found stronger effects for regret and weaker effects for joy, possibly because of negativity bias (bad seems to have stronger impact than good).
-Their findings were different than the more classic Landman (1987) who found similar effects for joy and regret.
-We therefore conclude mixed findings and this direction as exploratory.
-The vast majority of the studies we know from the literature investigated action-effect for negative emotions, with very few studies for positive emotions (e.g., Fillon et al., 2022b; Landman, 1987).
+A recent study by Fillon et al. (2022), one of the very few studies that investigated both regret and joy, found stronger effects for regret and weaker effects for joy, possibly because of negativity bias, meaning that bad seem to be perceived to be more agentic (Feldman et al., 2016) and has stronger emotional impact than good (Baumeister et al., 2001; Kahneman & Tversky, 1979).
+Their findings were different than the more classic Landman (1987) and Sepehrinia et al. (2022) who failed to find support for differences between joy and regret.
+Given such mixed findings, we set this direction as exploratory.
+The vast majority of the studies we know from the literature only investigated action-effect for negative emotions, with very few studies measuring positive emotions (e.g., Fillon et al., 2022; Landman, 1987).
 If we find 5 studies for action-inaction asymmetries in positive emotions, then we will conduct exploratory moderator analyses comparing positive emotions studies and negative emotions studies.

 Exploratory hypotheses (if 5 studies or more on positive emotions): Action-effect is stronger/weaker for negative emotions compared to positive emotions.

 Another exploratory direction is regarding possible differences between upward counterfactuals and downward counterfactuals.
-To the best of our knowledge, the vast majority of studies measured upward counterfactuals, thought there might be studies on downward counterfactuals.
+To the best of our knowledge, the vast majority of studies measured upward counterfactuals, but there might be studies on downward counterfactuals.

-Therefore, if we find at least 5 studies on action-inaction asymmetries on downward counterfactual thoughts (and at least 5 studies for upward counterfactual thoughts), then we would conduct exploratory analyses for a moderation of upward versus downwards.
+Therefore, if we find at least 5 studies on action-inaction asymmetries on downward counterfactual thoughts (and at least 5 studies for upward counterfactual thoughts), then we would conduct exploratory analyses for moderation of upward counterfactuals versus downward counterfactuals.

 Exploratory hypotheses (if 5 studies or more on downwards counterfactuals): Action-effect is stronger/weaker for upwards counterfactuals compared to downwards counterfactuals